gevaertw/AzureMigrateScripts/README.md

 A collection of scripts that automates the Azure migration assesments.

-In order to use the script you need to have the following:
-- An azure migration project created in Azure, preferably one resource group per project.
+In order to use the script you need to have an azure migration project created in Azure, preferably one resource group per project.  the project should already have VM's in it.
-- In the resource group you need look for the hidden items and copy the name of the assessment project.
-The name is similar to the project name, but not the same

 assessmentProjectName=  # This is the name of the migration project